-- 1 tablespoon cooking oil
+- 2 tablespoon oil

-- 5 tablespoon water for kneading (or as needed)
+- 5-6 tablespoon water for kneading

-- Oil for frying (about 3 cups)
+- Oil for frying

-Add the oil and mix again with the flour mixture.
-Add salt, mix and start adding water little by little.
+- Add salt, mix and start adding water little by little.
 We want to make a tight but not a dry dough.
-I used about 5 tablespoons of water to get to the right dough, you might need less or more depending on the quality of your flour.
+I used about 5 tablespoons of water to get a firm dough, you might need less or more depending on the quality of your flour.
 Also keep in mind that due to salt in the dough, the methi leaves and cilantro will release water so the dough will get a bit soft as it rests.

-Set oil to heat up in a deep kadai or pot.
-Pinch equal sized portions of the dough and smothen between your palms to make lime sized balls.
+- Set oil to heat up in a deep kadai or pot.
+Pinch 10 equal sized portions of the dough and roll between your palms to make lime sized balls.
 Flatten the balls down on your work surface, (dont add any dry flour) and using a rolling pin roll into a 3 inch or 4 inch circles.
 Repeat for all the portions and keep the pooris covered with a dry cloth.
 You can use a little bit of oil if you need when rolling.

 - To test the oil, pinch a little portion of the dough and add it to the oil.
 If it comes up sizzling, oil is too hot, and if it settles to bottom, oil is cold.
 The dough should rise up quickly (without sizzling).Thats when its at the right temperature.